TRC-Loop/USB-OS.SolidOS/README.md

 # SolidOS
 A "OS" for your USB-Stick, plug-in and run.
-Python is Optional as long as you run the bin shortcut.
 **Not a real OS!**

 # Installation Tutorial